 When most people hear the term “shoplifting,” they picture a person entering a store intending to walk away with physical merchandise.

-California courts have not been able to agree on whether the term “shoplifting” under Penal Code 459.5 PC includes entering banks or other establishments intending to commit petty theft with a forged check—or in some other relatively sophisticated way.12
+After Prop 47 was first passed, California courts were not able to agree on whether the term “shoplifting” under Penal Code 459.5 PC includes entering banks or other establishments intending to commit petty theft with a forged check—or in some other relatively sophisticated way.12

 For most defendants, Penal Code 459.5 PC is a California misdemeanor.
 The potential consequences of a shoplifting conviction are: